 Electronic Leak Detectors

 While nearly all types of leak detectors involve electronic components, heated diode and corona discharge are the two main types of electronic leak detectors.
-The most common electric run mechanism uses the corona discharge technology.
+The most common electric run mechanism uses corona discharge technology.
 A high voltage corona, or circle, is created in the sensing tip.
 When entered into the field around the sensor, refrigerants break the corona barrier and trigger an alarm to notify the user of the leak.
 Despite their popularity, the major flaw of corona discharge leak detectors is that the corona barrier can be broken by other particles such as dust and moisture in the air, causing a false alarm.
 The heated diode electronic leak detectors, although they function in much the same way, have fewer false positives because of the heated sensor.
-The heated sensors of this particular detector are triggered by absolute concentration, which causes alerts to increase as refrigerant amounts increase indicating proximity to the leak.
+The heated sensors of this particular detector are triggered by absolute concentration, which causes alerts to increase as refrigerant amounts increase, indicating proximity to the leak.